 Comprehensive Orthodontic Care For Children

 At Backus Smiles we believe that early interception is key to providing our patients with successful orthodontic treatment.
-We offer our patients complimentary first exam so that our orthodontist, Dr. Dominique Backus, can accurately diagnose and prescribe treatment for any potential problems.
-If after your child’s first visit with us it is determined that they require braces, we will design a customized treatment plan for them.
+We offer our patients a complimentary first exam so that our orthodontist, Dr. Dominique Backus, can accurately diagnose and prescribe treatment for any potential problems.
+If after your child’s first visit with us it is determined that they require orthodontics, we will design a customized treatment plan just for them.

 What Is Two-Phase Orthodontic Treatment?

 First Phase Treatment – Interceptive